 The Sourdough Discard Dinner Rolls recipe makes pillowy soft, luscious, and fluffy homemade rolls with that special sourdough tang.
 They have a special flavor & texture thanks to a healthy dose of sourdough starter.

 Homemade rolls are so much better than store-bought.
-Plus, better for you without preservatives, etc. In my opinion, they’re best when served warm with butter alongside a heaping helping of cheesy pasta or for sliders.
+Plus, better for you without preservatives, etc. In my opinion, they’re best when served warm with

 SOURDOUGH DISCARD DINNER ROLLS